 Garak Market

-The large variety of seafood and vibrant neon signs makes this place great for interesting pictures.
+The large variety of seafood and vibrant neon signs make this place great for interesting pictures.

 Address: 932 Yangjae-daero, Munjeong-dong, Songpa-gu, Seoul, South Korea